danpla/gtimecalc/README.md

 But the most useful feature of the list is ability to export equations to a text file in a user-defined format.
-For example, you can parse an exported file using a scripting language and launch a program (like FFmpeg or Mencode) with appropriate arguments for batch processing.
+For example, you can parse an exported file using a scripting language and launch a program (like FFmpeg or Mencoder) with appropriate arguments for batch processing.
 Or you can export a [CSV][] to open in a spreadsheet.